ksandom/achel/docs/fileReplication.md

 ### Adding a different provider

-    $ manageAchel fileRepProviderAdd googleDrive ~/gDrive
+    $ achelctl fileRepProviderAdd googleDrive ~/gDrive

-This creates a provider that looks like this (using `manageAchel fileRepShowConfig`)
+This creates a provider that looks like this (using `achelctl fileRepShowConfig`)

         googleDrive: /home/ksandom/gDrive/Achel